 Cursor Rules provide a powerful way to customize how AI interacts with your code.
 By creating project-specific or global rules, you can dramatically improve AI assistance quality and make the AI understand your project's specific requirements.

-directory and are automatically included when working with matching files.
+Project rules are stored in the .cursor/rules directory and are automatically included when working with matching files.
 They offer granular control with:

 Project rules are the recommended way to use Cursor Rules.
-They offer more flexibility and control compared to global rules and the older .cursorrules
+They offer more flexibility and control compared to global rules and the older .cursorrules format. .cursorrules is now considered deprecated and project rules are the preferred method for defining project-specific AI behavior.

 Best Practices for Project Rules (MDC Rules)